churchmanlab/human-mitoribosome-profiling/6_CodonOccupancy/README.md

-This script uses A site bedGraphs from step 4 and calculates mean and individual codon occupancy.
+This script uses A site bedGraphs from step 4 and calculates mean and individual codon occupancies.

 # 1. Run CodonOccupancy.sh
 This script calls python scripts that require biopython, numpy and scipy, so first need to set up a python virtual environment to install packages.